 A Bunch of Remedies against Colds and the like

 In the case of a beginning common cold or flu, see the remedy mixtures in a Remedy Finder if you want inspiration.
-I have also designed a remedy blend based on thosee ingredients.
+I have also designed a remedy blend based on those ingredients.
 It is designed for common cold, head cold, and influenza, all combined:

-I think they supplement one another.
+They may supplement one another.
 You may be able to buy at least some of the remedies at a well-equipped pharmacy.
 If they don't have any of them at hand, they could try to get them all, or the ones of your choice, ordering them from a producer.
 Tip: A tiny glass of Natrum hypophosphoricum D30 could last you and your family for tens of years.
 Take a look at how - it is explained in detail further down.

 Note that if you should want to try any of the remedies I have brought together (above), stay away from toxic doses.
 Potencies above D6 potency are thought to be safe, but Micrococcin up to the D30 "potency" is not, and it is the same with other so-called nosode remedies.
 However, if you start using ◦MGA equipment, as I did some 36 years ago, there are no such restrictions, no dangers of toxic poisoning at all.

 There are many remedies to "shake up" and try out against a beginning cold apart from pepper, salt, lemon and onion.
 Find ingredients that can make your tears flow, can make you sneeze, and so on, quite as a beginning cold [or hay fever], and shake them well.